Need to talk? Call 1800 882 436.

 • how much time you spend with your children

-Some cultures expect children to be quiet and always respect their elders.
-Other cultures encourage children to speak up and be independent.
+For example, some cultures expect children to be quiet and always respect their elders.
+Other cultures encourage children to speak up and ask for what they want.

-How do I handle cultural clashes in my home?
+How might I handle cultural differences in my home?

-It’s common for parents and families to disagree about how to raise a child.
+It's also common for parents and families to disagree about how to raise a child.

-Disagreement in a multicultural home can be upsetting for your child, and conflicting rules can confuse them.
-They may also feel like they have to choose one culture over the other, which can be stressful.
+Disagreements at home can be upsetting for your child.
+Conflicting rules based on different cultures can confuse them.
+Children may also feel like they have to choose one culture over the other, which can be stressful.

-If you and your partner are from different cultures, you might have different ideas.
-Communication is the key to overcoming these issues.
+If you and your partner are from different cultures, you might have different ideas about parenting.
+Communication is the key to working well together as parents.

-Regardless of your cultural background, you should talk to your partner about how you want your family to be.
+No matter what your cultural background is, you should talk to your partner about how you want your family to be.
 Try to find creative ways to raise your child in both cultures by:

 • speaking to your child in more than one language